No results for ""

 • Maintenance

-Permanent and temporary flags
+Temporary and permanent flags

 Flags are either temporary or permanent.
 A temporary flag has a limited lifespan.
 Once the flag has fulfilled its business purpose, remove it from the codebase.
 Temporary flags include flags for release management, experiments, and interoperability testing.